Medicine Man

 Without obvious emotion, the Medicine Man’s penetrating eyes locked onto mine, and he asked: “And others?”
 There appeared to be a different intensity in his bright and relaxed eyes which were now intently focused.

-“You are very blessed,” was his comment before a lengthy pause, his expression less face slowly turning to a slight smile.
+“The spirits have blessed you,” he commented before a lengthy pause, his expression less face slowly turning to a slight smile.

 “A great spirit is with you.
 I hear this from the Ancients when I ask for help with your question,” he said as his hands tightening their grip around mine even more.

-His serious expression warmed and became comforting as he loosened his grip on my hands and continued to provide his opinion as to why I had been so fortunate to have had numerous close calls and survived them all.
+His serious expression warmed and became comforting as he loosened his grip on my hands and continued to deliver his opinion as to why I had been so fortunate to have had numerous close calls and survived them all.

-“The Dark Spirit remembered he missed collecting your soul when the tower floor fell to the bottom of the tower.
-He was sent for you again on other occasions and did not collect your soul.
-That day you crashed into the sacred tree that still lives, he was certain he had captured your soul.
-Finishing his task of collecting your soul, the Dark Spirit smashed the car on the rock and left, thinking your soul was with him, and the dark spirit crossed through your name off the list of souls he was sent to collect.”
+“The Dark Spirit remembered that he missed collecting your soul when the tower floor fell underneath you.
+He was sent for you again on other occasions and did not collect your soul," he began as he described why I escaped those close calls.
+"That day you crashed into the sacred tree that still lives, the dark spirit believed he finally captured your soul, finishing his job of collecting your soul.
+When the dark spirit smashed the car on the rock, he was thinking your soul was with him, and crossed your name off the list of souls he was sent for.”

-As if transfixed, I listened intently as the Medicine Man continued to explain something for which I have never found an answer.
+As if transfixed, I listened intently as the Medicine Man continued to explain something for which I had never found an answer.
 Friends had various opinions, but none made sense.
 The Apache elder provided concepts to which I had never given thought or consideration, spirits and ecclesiastical matters being completely foreign to me.

 I asked about other incidents, such as one only a few months earlier when I lost my grip while mountain climbing and slid a great distance on the mountain’s granite face to have my fall arrested, only a few feet before the granite wall fell away providing a free-fall of several hundred feet to the scree field below.
 Though on belay, my climbing partner was only attached to the mountain by a very small pine tree.
+I did not provide details, and stated only that I had a mountain climbing incident which were it not for my partner, could have been fatal.

 “You will know, and when you know it is time, you will call your Spirits, and they will send your spirit guide.
 The dark spirits already think you are with them, so there is no fight for your soul, and your Spirit of Light will guide you to green meadows and gold sunsets when it is your time.
 You will know.
 But now, you have much work to still do.”